 Lalya currently works at the European Broadcasting Union in Geneva, where she coordinates a transversal initiative on AI and data for public service media broadcasters.
 She teaches occasionally at the Media Design programme at the Geneva School of Art and Design, and at the Interaction Design programme at ZHdK (Zurich University of the Arts) in Zurich.

-After five years as a journalist specialized in skiing at skipass.com, Loïc Giaccone has reconverted to societal and environmental issues thanks to the Master Climate and Media at the University Paris-Saclay.
+After five years as a journalist specializing in skiing at skipass.com, Loïc Giaccone made a reconversion to societal and environmental issues thanks to the Master Climat et Médias of the University of Paris-Saclay.

-In addition, he occasionally writes articles on environmental topics, and participates in a journal dedicated to the future of mountain territories, Les Passeurs.
+He also writes articles on environmental issues and contributes to a journal dedicated to the future of mountain territories Les Passeurs.

 Marie-Cécile is a critical designer and UX researcher.
 At the center of her practice are the study of uses, the empowerment of people and systems, social justice, accessibility by default and ecological redirection.
 She teaches in higher education institutions, notably at Strate Ecole de Design Lyon and ESC Clermont.
 She publishes articles and gives lectures on design and on themes such as Anthropocene, burnout, or inclusiveness and systemic oppressions in technology.
 She is a member of the association Designers Éthiques with whom she co-organized the 2020 edition of Ethics By Design.
 She co-created and animates the think tank common-futures.org.